cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 There are two environment variables that can be set:

   - `CLOUDIFY_SSL_TRUST_ALL` - set to any non empty value to avoid certificate verification.
-  - `CLOUDIFY_SSL_CERT_PATH` - set the path to a copy of the manager's certificate in case verification is wanted (trust all is not set) and the manager's certificate is a self-signed certificate.
+  - `CLOUDIFY_SSL_CERT` - set the path to a copy of the manager's certificate in case verification is wanted (trust all is not set) and the manager's certificate is a self-signed certificate.

 {%note title=Note%}